gradienthealth/pydicom-3/doc/guides/decoding/decoder_options.rst

 when decoding to a NumPy :class:`~numpy.ndarray`:

 * `view_only`: :class:`bool` - if ``True`` and `src` is a
-  :class:`~pydicom.dataset.Dataset` or buffer-like then make a best effort attempt to return an :class:`~numpy.ndarray` that's a `view
+  :class:`~pydicom3.dataset.Dataset` or buffer-like then make a best effort attempt to return an :class:`~numpy.ndarray` that's a `view
   <https://numpy.org/doc/stable/user/basics.copies.html#view>`_ on the original
   buffer (default ``False``).
 Note that if the original buffer is immutable then